 Hot tip: It is usually recommended to have a flash on your camera when taking photos behind Seljalandsfoss, so there are no silhouettes on the waterfall.
 In winter, the path is usually closed, as it gets extremely slippery behind the waterfall.

 Walking path behind Seljalandsfoss waterfall at sunset.
-Image courtesy of Unsplash user Andrey Andreyev.

 The sheer beauty of the crater consists of the various colourations inside the chamber.
-It can be known to intimidate guests as it is nearly the size of three basketball courts next to each other.
-With a remarkable height that can fit the full-sized Stature of Liberty.
-It is one of the top attractions that will take your breath away when you descend into the chamber.
+It can be known to intimidate guests, as it is nearly the size of three basketball courts next to each other.
+With a remarkable height that can fit the full-sized Stature of Liberty, it is one of the top attractions that will take your breath away when you descend into the chamber.

 Essential items to bring with you:

 Being 2.5km off the Southern Ring Road makes it extremely easy to get to.
-Commonly known as the "Majestic Fjaðrárgljúfur Canyon" its overwhelming beauty is something you want to capture on camera.
+Commonly known as the "Majestic Fjaðrárgljúfur Canyon," its overwhelming beauty is something you want to capture on camera.
 Visitors will experience a peaceful hike up the canyon with outstanding views of the Fjaðrá river.

 Seeing the changing view and the calming sound of water flowing, you will not be disappointed.
-Having the best time of year to visit during summer, Fjaðrárgljúfur ranks as one of the best summer attractions in Iceland.
+Summer is the best time of year to visit Fjaðrárgljúfur, and it ranks as one of the best summer attractions in Iceland.

 Stunning view of Fjaðrárgljúfur Canyon.
-Image courtesy of Unsplash user Serey Morm

-Known as Iceland's top tourist attraction Blue Lagoon is another vital stop on your tour through Iceland.
-It is the heart of the countries famous geothermal spas.
-Located 40 minutes away from Reykjavík this popular destination offers full spa services, in addition to geothermal pools.
+Known as Iceland's top tourist attraction, Blue Lagoon is another vital stop on your tour through Iceland.
+It is the heart of the country's famous geothermal spas.
+Located 40 minutes away from Reykjavík, this popular destination offers full spa services, in addition to geothermal pools.